skylee01244/library-system/README.md

 **7) Run the Application**
  To run the application, execute the `LibrarySystem.exe` file in your project directory.

+## Pre-Built Applications
+For your convenience, the repository includes pre-built executables for both major operating systems:
+- `library-system-windows/` Contains the ready-to-run .exe application for Windows.
+- `library-system-mac/`  Contains the pre-compiled .app bundle for macOS.
+Simply download the appropriate folder for your system, open it, and launch the application directly—no manual build process required.

 ## Usage
 Login with
 ```